We are talking about a protein produced by osteoblasts during bone formation.

-The fact that osteocalcin can rescue memory loss and impaired neuronal development has sparked interest in the medical field.
+Osteocalcin can rescue memory loss, and impaired neuronal development has sparked interest in the medical field.

-Considering the fact that Western society is aging disproportionately and increasing numbers of people are suffering from cognitive decline, osteocalcin may be a promising novel therapeutic agent to alleviate these symptoms.
+Because Western society is aging disproportionately and increasing numbers of people suffer from cognitive decline, osteocalcin may be a promising novel therapeutic agent to alleviate these symptoms.

 Male fertility and cancer prevention

 Since sex hormones are known to be important regulators of bone strength during various stages of life, such as adolescence or menopause, it seems likely that osteocalcin may also function in a feedback loop in this metabolic process.

 Active osteocalcin signaling could indicate bone strength and health, which can contribute to fertility along with many other fitness markers in the body.
 This would favor healthy and robust individuals to generate offspring from an evolutionary perspective.

 Since osteocalcin has been reported to regulate glucose metabolism, which provides muscle energy during exercise, it may be involved in communication between these two tissues.